Raijeee/SleepSync/README.md

 ## Proposed Solution:

 ### Design Statement
 I will design and make an app that tracks the date, duration, quality (out of 10), and location of sleep for my client who is my roommate, Ryu Koshiba.
 The application will be able to keep track of all sleep stats via the use of a login system.
-To ensure security and privacy, the login system will have a hashing system to secure everyones password and will all be saved in a local database using SQLite.
+To ensure security and privacy, the login system will have a hashing system to secure everyone's password and will all be saved in a local database using SQLite.
 The application will have a GUI so that users can easily guide themselves throughout the app with mouse clicks.
 This all will be created using the Python 3.x language with the help of KivyMD for GUI construction.
 All code will be created and developed on the application, Pycharm.
 This app will take 4 weeks to complete and will be evaluated according to the criteria.

 ## Justification

 ### Why Python?
 Out of every programming language, I have chosen to use Python 3.x for numerous reasons.
 For starters, Python is the most well known and used programming language throughout the world (1).
 This will not only allow me to have greater access to resources and references but also the app will also be compatible with a greater number of systems, improving the overall experience of the client.
-Personally I am the most comfortable with programming Python and so not only will everything be streamlined but also the client will receive the app in a timely manner, without any extensions of the due date.
-Judging by the benefits of both the programmer and client, its safe to say that Python is the right programming language to use for this project.
+Personally, I am the most comfortable with programming Python and so not only will everything be streamlined but also the client will receive the app in a timely manner, without any extensions of the due date.
+Judging by the benefits of both the programmer and client, it's safe to say that Python is the right programming language to use for this project.

 ### Why KivyMD?
 KivyMD will be used to construct the graphical user interface (GUI) for the user to navigate throughout the app.
-I have chosen KivyMD because not only is KivyMD compatible throughout all 3 main operating systems, but also is one of the more simpler GUI libraries to learn (2).
+I have chosen KivyMD because not only is KivyMD compatible with all 3 main operating systems, but also is one of the simpler GUI libraries to learn (2).
 KivyMD’s goal, “to approximate Google's Material Design spec as close as possible without sacrificing ease of use or application performance.”
-(3) also greatly relates to the clients experience as the GUI is what the client actually sees and a good GUI is always appreciated in every application.
+(3) also greatly relates to the client's experience as the GUI is what the client actually sees and a good GUI is always appreciated in every application.
 KivyMD is also the library I am the most familiar with and will help me as a developer to finish my project on time.
-Through these reasons, I have come to the conclusion that KivyMD is the most appropriate GUI node for my project.
+For these reasons, I have come to the conclusion that KivyMD is the most appropriate GUI node for my project.

 ### Why SQLite?
-SQLite is a database engine written in the C language(4) but also comes bundled with Python and can be used in any Python applications without having to install any additional software (5).
+SQLite is a database engine written in the C language(4) but also comes bundled with Python and can be used in any Python application without having to install any additional software (5).
 I am also most familiar with this database structure and console which will allow me to create the database quickly and will match the client's deadline more effectively.
 With this flexibility and ease of use, I have decided to use SQLite for this project's database.

 ### Why is the output through a GUI?
 The application will have an output of a GUI rather than text.
-This is to meet the requirement of the client where he requires an application that can not only record and show his sleep data, but do all that through a GUI for ease of use.
-Due to the clients requirements, I have decided that the output should be through a GUI.
+This is to meet the requirement of the client where he requires an application that can not only record and show his sleep data but do all that through a GUI for ease of use.
+Due to the client's requirements, I have decided that the output should be through a GUI.

 ## Success Criteria

-1. The application must have a registration system where the users can register their email, username and password and is saved into the database.
+1. The application must have a registration system where the users can register their email, username and password and are saved into the database.
 2. The application must have a working log in system, where all the credentials entered have to match with the database (registered data).
 3. The application must encrypt the users password in the local SQL database.
 4. The application must have a home screen that gives the option to log sleep data, view past data or logout.